Continuing in Recovery

 When a patient discharges from treatment, it is normal for the patient — and the caregiver — to worry or feel overwhelmed.
-As a friend or family member, you play an important role in the recovery support process after your loved one heads home from ERC.
+As a friend or family member, you play an important role in the recovery support process after your loved one heads home from ERC Pathlight.

-When people transition from ERC back to life at home, they realize how much of a cocoon that the treatment setting was.
-At ERC, your loved one has been surrounded by experienced professionals that specialize in treating people with eating disorders.
+When people transition back to life at home, they realize how much of a cocoon that the treatment setting was.
+In the treatment center, your loved one has been surrounded by experienced professionals that specialize in treating people with behavioral health disorders.
 Patients are able to talk openly about feelings and behaviors with people who understand — including people who are going through many of the same things.

 Keeping in touch

 A strong support system will be critical for your loved one after treatment ends.
-Our Alumni/Family Liaisons (Masters-level clinicians) are here to help you and your loved ones create and maintain a support system that works for you.
+Our Alumni and Family Liaisons (Masters-level clinicians) are here to help you and your loved ones create and maintain a support system that works for you.

 Our Alumni/Family Liaisons follow up with patients after treatment ends — or they will follow up with parents of patients under the age of 18.
 These phone calls and email check-ins will occur at different time periods: at seven days, thirty days, six months and one year after discharge.
 Our goal during these check-ins will be to see how you are doing, help you find any resources that you might need and answer any questions that you might have.